-Join Konrad Eek for an in-depth discussion in this video Introducing a darkroom space, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Introducing a darkroom space, part of Analog Photography: Shooting & Processing Black-and-White Film.

 In this chapter I want to share with you the basic techniques involved in taking the negative you made in the processing of your film.
 And turning it into a photographic enlargement.
 I think the scale and scope of a darkroom can be intimidating and this one particularly so.
 It's quite large.
 It's a teaching darkroom.
 It's beyond anything you'd see in a home environment.
 Don't let that bother you.
 Keep in mind, it's a simple process.
 Basically you're shining a light on a negative and running the light through a lens to focus it on a sheet of paper.